Clark Gregg: Personal life

-Gregg married actress Jennifer Grey on July 21, 2001; the couple co-starred in the Lifetime TV movie Road to Christmas.
-They have a daughter Stella, born December 3, 2001.
+Gregg married actress Jennifer Grey on July 21, 2001; the couple co-starred in the Lifetime TV movie The Road to Christmas.
+They have a daughter, born December 3, 2001.
 Gregg and Grey were two of the demonstrators at the 2017 Women's March held on January 21, 2017, in Washington, D.C.
-On July 3, 2020, Grey and Gregg announced they had separated amicably on January 18, 2020, and were in the process of divorcing.
-Their divorce ruling was issued in November and that became finalized on February 16, 2021.
+On July 3, 2020, Grey and Gregg announced that they had separated amicably on January 18, 2020, and were in the process of divorcing.
+Their divorce ruling was issued in November, and became finalized on February 16, 2021.

-Gregg is a sober alcoholic and describes himself as a member of a Jewish family (his former wife's faith).
+Gregg is a sober alcoholic, and describes himself as a member of a Jewish family (his former wife's faith).

 He has a black belt in Brazilian jiu-jitsu.

 Gregg is a cousin of New York State government official and former New York City mayoral candidate Kathryn Garcia.